jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Entry into force
 (3) An agreement to which subsection (1)﻿(a) and (b) apply comes into force as declared by the Governor-General by Order in Council and on the date determined under the agreement.
 Overriding effect
-(4) Despite anything in this Act, except subsection (5), or section RF 11C (Interest paid by non-resident companies to non-residents) or (5B) or section BG 1 (Tax avoidance), or in any other Inland Revenue Act or the Official Information Act 1982 or the Privacy Act 1993, a double tax agreement has effect in relation to—
+(4) Despite anything in this Act, except subsection (5), or section RF 11C (Interest paid by non-resident companies to non-residents) or (5B) or section BG 1 or GB 54 (which relate to tax avoidance) or, or in any other Inland Revenue Act or the Official Information Act 1982 or the Privacy Act 1993, a double tax agreement has effect in relation to—
   (a) income tax:
   (b) any other tax imposed by this Act:
   (c) the exchange of information that relates to a tax, as defined in paragraphs (a)﻿(i) to (v) of the definition of tax in section 3 of the Tax Administration Act 1994.